 Lower levels of concentration, sleep deprivation, low self-worth and self-esteem, heightened uncertainty, depression and anxiety are just some of the many ways unstable work can impact your well-being and mental health.
 This is made all the more disheartening by the irresistible urge to compare yourself to your peers in secure jobs: stable, together, going places…Although I, just like so many others, didn’t foresee I’d still be in this situation now.

-I was fortunate enough to attend a Russell Group University and graduate with a 2:1, in a subject I loved.
-Having spent three of the most amazing years at Leeds University, I hoped to go far; I knew I was hard working, enthusiasm and positive.
+After spending three of the most amazing years at Leeds University and graduating with a 2:1 in a subject I adored, I hoped to go far; I knew I was hard working, enthusiastic and positive.
 I naively thought my quest to becoming a writer would be more or less smooth sailing from here.
 But I don’t think anything could have prepared millennials like myself for how tough pursuing their chosen career path and securing a job would be.

 IPPR’s report states young workers nowadays tend to be in jobs that they’re overqualified for, withyoung workers in non-professional or managerial jobs being twice as likely to graduate in 2014 than they were in 2004.
 Increasing competition and over-saturated job markets, coupled with a strained economy and immense political instability, have made it a bitch of a journey – to say the least.
 The figures speak for themselves: in the first three months of 2017, 2.7 million people were underemployed – 42% higher than in the first three months of 2002, when 1.9 million were underemployed.
 Economic pressures have clearly being felt by employers, as the number of 21-25 year oldsin low-paid work has increased by 82% between 1990 and 2015.
 In many cases, this will have meant exploiting cheap labour and zero hour contracts.
 Sadly, feeling undervalued and being left without a secure network to fall back on, mentally takes its toll.